 There are times, however, when God's will does align with our carnality.
 Sometimes in miraculous ways.
 As my updated scans approached, I couldn't help but start preparing for what I considered the worst outcome at the time--a report showing continued tumor growth and resulting in a change in my treatment plan.
 After all, it could have been part of God's mysterious plan.

 God, though, has different plans--at least for now.
 Unremarkable, unremarkable, likely non-specific, unremarkable, resolved, substantially decreased, unremarkable, unremarkable, no definitive new nodules, resolved, appears less masslike, unremarkable, size decreased, completely resolved, unremarkable, unremarkable, etc. Despite the radiologist's excessive use of unremarkable, these results are nothing short of remarkable.
 All the glory be to God!

 Deciding to post this was not easy.
-There are so many ongoing battles with cancer, even in my local community, and it feels uncomfortable sharing good news.
+There are so many ongoing battles with cancer and other diseases, even in my local community, and it feels uncomfortable sharing good news.
 Not because I’m ungrateful or believe its not worth sharing, but because a heavy guilt overcomes me.
+Guilt for the ones suffering.
 Guilt for the ones who received news unaligned with their will.
 Guilt for the ones called home.